UME-R1: Exploring Reasoning-Driven Generative Multimodal Embeddings: Introduction

 In parallel, large reasoning models (LRMs) represented by GPT-4o \citep{GPT4o} and DeepSeek-R1 \citep{deepseek-r1} have made breakthroughs in complex reasoning.
 A distinctive feature of these models is the incorporation of the chain of thought (CoT) \citep{COT}, which elicits step-by-step reasoning paths and typically produces more accurate and interpretable outputs.
 Building on this success, recent works \citep{VLM-R1,glm4.1v} have extended these advances to MLLMs, substantially enhancing their performance on various multimodal tasks.
 However, multimodal embedding models have derived limited benefit from these advances.
 The key reason is that existing MLLM-based multimodal embedding models are discriminative: they directly encode the multimodal input and extract the last token’s final hidden state as the embedding, without generating any new tokens.
 Naturally, this raises the question: \emph{How to make a multimodal embedding model act as a generative one?}

 Several prior studies \citep{VladVA,CAFe} have incorporated a next-token prediction loss in training multimodal embedding models, demonstrating that it preserves generative capabilities while enhancing discriminative performance.
 Nevertheless, these approaches merely introduce additional data and losses during training.
-Ultimately, at inference, they remain discriminative, deriving representations from the last input token, which we refer to as \emph{discriminative embeddings}.
+Ultimately, at inference, they remain discriminative, as their embeddings are obtained by directly encoding the input without generating any intermediate content; we refer to these as \emph{discriminative embeddings}.

-In this paper, we propose UME-R1, a \textbf{u}niversal \textbf{m}ultimodal \textbf{e}mbedding framework that enables multimodal embedding models to produce either discriminative or generative embeddings on demand.
+In this paper, we propose UME-R1, a \textbf{u}niversal \textbf{m}ultimodal \textbf{e}mbedding framework that enables multimodal embedding models to produce either discriminative or reasoning-driven generative embeddings on demand.
 First, we construct a cold-start supervised fine-tuning (SFT) dataset by augmenting the original query–target pairs used for embedding training with intermediate reasoning and summaries.
 During training, the contrastive loss is applied to embedding tokens that follow the summary, while an autoregressive next-token prediction loss is imposed on the reasoning and summary tokens.
-As a result, the model learns to first generate intermediate reasoning and a summary, and then produce representations from the subsequently generated embedding token; we term these as \emph{generative embeddings}.
+As a result, the model learns to first generate intermediate reasoning and a summary, and then produce embedding token to obtain representation; we term these as \emph{reasoning-driven generative embeddings}.
 Meanwhile, discriminative embeddings are preserved throughout training, allowing the model to flexibly output either type of embedding as needed.
 Interestingly, experiments reveal a substantial gap between the oracle upper bound and current discriminative embeddings, indicating that there remains considerable room for improvement.

 We further ask: \emph{Can reinforcement learning with verifiable reward (RLVR) also be effective for generative embedding models?} A natural approach would assign a positive reward if the similarity of a given positive pair exceeds a preset threshold, and no reward otherwise.
 However, since the degree of similarity varies among different pairs, this approach may render some pairs excessively difficult or easy, resulting in the problem of zero policy gradients \citep{DAPO}.
 To overcome this, we propose a reward policy that considers ranking and similarity gaps simultaneously, and demonstrate that generative embedding models can also benefit from RLVR.
 Additionally, we find that repeated sampling can improve the coverage (i.e., pass@$k$) of generative embedding models, suggesting that embeddings also have the potential for inference-time scaling.